 Benjamin E. Baker, Jr.Principal | Personal Injury and Product Liability

-Ben graduated from the Cumberland School of Law in 1993 and began his law practice with the Birmingham firm Emond & Vines.
+Ben graduated from Samford University's Cumberland School of Law in 1993 and began his law practice with the Birmingham firm Emond & Vines.
 Although Ben's practice has always focused on products liability and crashworthiness cases, his secondary specialties are in the areas of nursing home litigation, aviation crashes and construction site injuries.
 Ben is a former partner in the Birmingham firm of Hogan, Smith & Alspaugh.

 Ben has frequently lectured on legal topics for various organizations including: the Alabama Trial Lawyer Association, the Birmingham Bar Association, the Cumberland School of Law, the National Business Institute, the Southern Trial Lawyers Association and Jones School of Law.